 Insider tip: Are you bored eating just one type of paella at a time?
 Bellota understands the yearning for variety.
 The restaurant has a special dual-paella pan that keeps two paellas separated.
 Bring some friends and have a feast.

-Must-order: Octopus and the Coral (braised octopus with seaweed); The Forest (quinoa and mushroom risotto); summery warm tomato and basil tart (lounge only)
+Must-order: Octopus and the Coral (braised octopus with seaweed); Apocalypse Burger; pine salt-buttermilk fried chicken (lounge only)

 Must-order: Foie gras parfait; Tucker's Daily Harvest; chicken meatballs